 “Hidden Inheritance” seeks to build knowledge of the diaspora of Fijian Indians living in New Zealand descended from the Girmityas (indentured labourers).
 The works delve into the little-known history of the 60,000 Indians who came to Fiji, often through coercion and manipulation to work in agriculture, sugar mills or train lines between 1879 and 1916.
 The work explores themes of hope, adventure, hardship, and intergenerational impact through virtual reality and augmented reality, as well as photography, painting, collage, textiles, and performance.

-16 November 2024 – 11 January 2025
+16 November 2024 – 1 March 2025 (extended)

 Free activities and events: